3 observations after Embid has injury scare, leads Sixers to crucial win over Magic

 Predictably, the Sixers couldn't polish off a smooth win against a tough Magic squad.
 A Wagner fast-break layup trimmed their advantage to 104-97 early in the fourth quarter.

-Following a timeout by Sixers head coach Nick Nurse, Maxey scored a couple of critical buckets.
+Following a timeout by Nurse, Maxey scored a couple of critical buckets.
 Harris, who played sturdy defense throughout the night on Banchero, also converted a put-back layup.

 The Sixers' half-court execution wasn't the cleanest late in the fourth, but Maxey continued to produce timely offense and the team scrapped hard to hold off any threat of an Orlando comeback.